 The authors declare that they have no competing interests.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 CaMØs from non-vaccinated and vaccinated goats were culture in 24-well plates and infected with Map (MOI 10:1) for 24 h.
 Control non-infected and Map-infected wells were used by duplicate for each analysis.
 Image created using Biorender.

-Map -DNA by qPCR performed in CaMØs and supernatants from non-vaccinated and vaccinated animals.
+Additional file 3:Results of the count of viable colony forming units (CFU) and quantification of Map -DNA by qPCR performed in CaMØs and supernatants from non-vaccinated and vaccinated animals.

 About this article

 Arteche-Villasol, N., Gutiérrez-Expósito, D., Vallejo, R. et al. Early response of monocyte-derived macrophages from vaccinated and non-vaccinated goats against in vitro infection with Mycobacterium avium subsp. paratuberculosis.
 Vet Res 52, 69 (2021). https://doi.org/10.1186/s13567-021-00940-y